kvvsatyaravi/ismart-data-visualizer/README.md

 demo version

 # Description
-ismart data visualizer is a tool it is used to filter the data of excel,csv files.now it is demo version
+ismart data visualizer is a tool it is used to filter the data of excel,csv files. now it is demo version

 ## Installation
 ```